IBM-Blockchain/blockchain-vscode-extension/client/README.md

 ### Edit / write smart contract files
-You'll find the smart contract file in the `lib` directory of a newly generated project.
+You'll find the smart contract file in the `lib` directory of a newly generated project if you use JavaScript and in the `src` directory if you use TypeScript.

 ![Edit smart contract files](client/media/edit_write_files.png)